hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - most of the images enable all the above mentioned features by default
-- please keep in mind that this is just a look at daily usage keeping in mind that the systems are usually not the most powerful ones, so no wonders are expected and especially there is no focus as all gpu performance, gaming usage, video hardware decoding etc. (i.e. for instance as longs as it is possible to somehow watch youtube videos at an somewhat acceptable resolution it is considered to be ok, it does not matter if its 8k, 4k, full hd, hd or even less)
+- please keep in mind that this is just a look at daily usage keeping in mind that the systems are usually not the most powerful ones, so no wonders are expected and especially there is no focus at all on gpu performance, gaming usage, video hardware decoding etc. (i.e. for instance as long as it is possible to somehow watch youtube videos at an somewhat acceptable resolution it is considered to be ok, it does not matter if its 8k, 4k, full hd, hd or even less)